Updated: April 4, 2019

 Sustainability is a journey.
 That means that entrenched, systemic barriers to sustainability—deforestation, child labor, or dangerous working conditions—cannot be resolved overnight.
 Our goal is to catalyze continuous improvement by going beyond compliance, by measuring and incentivizing change.
 That means improved data collection and analysis to assess the specific needs of farmers and adapt accordingly.
 This performance-driven approach will guide our own journey of continuous improvement and make our interventions more effective over the long term.

 In our first year as the new Rainforest Alliance, we have been synthesizing our learnings from years of experience on the front lines of the sustainability movement—and daring ourselves to envision a bold new approach to the future.
 We’re building upon the strengths of both organizations, including our deep commitment to innovation.
-This new draft standard is the product of this synthesis (for more details on our thinking consult our Q&A).
+This new draft standard is the product of this synthesis.

 In focus: farmers and landscapes